uchicago-cs/chiwebsite/chisubmit/students.rst

 We also recommend that you plan to make your absolute final submission at least an hour before the deadline, in case there are any issues when you try to submit.
-If an issue does come up, and you post about it on Piazza with an hour to go, it is very likely that an instructor or a TA will be able to assist you before the deadline.
-If you wait until three minutes before the deadline to submit, and run into issues, that limits how much assistance we can provide.
+If an issue does come up, and you alert an instructor or TA about it with an hour to go, it is very likely that someone will be able to assist you before the deadline.
+If you wait until three minutes before the deadline to submit, and run into issues, that limits how much assistance they can provide.

 Using extensions
 ~~~~~~~~~~~~~~~~

 If your course allows extensions on assignments, and you want to use an extensions, you do not
-need to ask an instructor for permission and you do not need to notify us of you intention to do so.
+need to ask an instructor for permission and you do not need to notify them of you intention to do so.
+All you need to do is wait until *after* the deadline to make your submission, and chisubmit will
-When you submit, chisubmit will simply determine how many extensions you need to use.
-For example,
+automatically determine how many extensions you need to use.

+**If you made a submission before the deadline, and then realize you want to use an extension, make
+sure you read "Re-submitting after the deadline" below.**

-if you submit less than 24 hours after the deadline (meaning you only need to use one extensions),
+If you made no submissions before the deadline, and then submit less than 24 hours after the deadline
+(meaning you only need to use one extension),
 chisubmit will include something like this when you run the submission command::

     Your team currently has 4 extensions